-As you answer these questions, especially if you’re a technology company, be sure to use language that’s easy to grasp.
+As you answer these questions, especially if you’re a mortgage or real estate technology company, be sure to use language that’s easy to grasp.
 Simplicity sells especially at the top of the funnel.
 As people get closer to taking action, at the bottom of the funnel, that’s where they want to learn about the details.

-If you’re offering a new or lesser-known home financing product, you might consider an A/B comparison to help convey the benefits to a specific audience over another product most closely related.
-Show the up sides as well as the downsides so that your LO’s, brokers, correspondents, financial planners and other referrers can help consumers make clear, informed decisions.
+Consider using an A/B comparison to help convey the benefits to a specific audience over another product most closely related.
+Show the up sides as well as the downsides so that your business referrers can help prospective clients make clear, informed decisions.

 3) Identify what keeps your target audience awake at night.
 The stress of buying a house, for example, comes in many forms.
 Some of these stressors include: